Parikipandla Narahari

 Parikipandla Narahari (born 1 March 1975) also known as P. Narahari is an Indian civil servant employed by the Indian Administrative Services and author.
 According to Tehelka, Narahari, in his capacity as District collector of Gwalior, is one of India's few civil servants to use social media platforms such as Twitter and Facebook to interact with citizenry to solve their problems.
 The issues citizens of Gwalior raise on Narahari's wall were automatically directed to concerned departments.
 The Better India recognized Narahari as 10 most inspiring IAS officers of the year 2017.
 Narahari is one among of those rare professional officers to be credited as Publicity Advisor to three successive governments of different parties.

-Narahari has written eight books, Who Owns Mhow? and The Making of Ladli Laxmi Yojna.
+Narahari has written ten books, Who Owns Mhow? and The Making of Ladli Laxmi Yojna.
 The latter concerns the Ladli Laxmi Yojana, an initiative of the Government of Madhya Pradesh planned by Narahari which later inspired Beti Bachao, Beti Padhao Yojana.
 He also wrote the song Ho Halla which was sung by Shaan.
 In 2020, he started the program of Swachhta Ke Sur under Swachh Bharat Abhiyan to make people aware, which included Bollywood singer Shaan, Shankar Mahadevan, Javed Ali, Payal Dev, Rishiking and Dev Negi.